safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 <br>**4) Update Subscription**
-<br>Now log in to the FME Server Web UI and navigate to the Notifications page.
+<br>Now log in to the FME Server web user interface and navigate to the Notifications page.

 Click on the Subscriptions tab and select the existing "Process Building Updates" Subscription to edit it.